55 Super Facts About the Super Bowl

 A persistent rumor says that sewage systems in major cities occasionally fail during Super Bowl halftimes, because a large volume of people supposedly all flush their toilets simultaneously.
 Don't worry!
 There's absolutely no evidence to support this claim.

 Peyton Manning is the only starting quarterback to win a Super Bowl with two different teams: the Indianapolis Colts in 2007 and the Denver Broncos in 2016.
+Depending on the outcome of Super Bowl LV, Tom Brady could join Manning.

 Phil Simms was paid $75,000 to shout "I'm going to Disney World” on the field moments after his Giants won Super Bowl XXI.
 Disney also paid Denver’s John Elway the same amount of money to yell the same thing—just in case his team won.